Mafiabutter/odin_etchsketch/README.md

-# odin_etchsketch
-4th Odin project project.
-16x16 etch-a-sketch in browser
+Odin Project 4th assignment; etch a sketch in a browser